Listening Time — 22:12

-January 21, 2015: Improving strength is a typical component of physical rehabilitation after injury.
-But often standing in the way of all the muscle building necessary to recover from an injury is the injury itself.
+Improving strength is a major component of physical rehab after injury.
+But the injury itself often stands in the way of the muscle building needed to recover.

-While working at Brooke Army Medical Center, Johnny Owens, PT, MPT, saw wounded warriors who needed to improve strength in injured limbs without further compromising vulnerable joints or soft tissue.
-So he and his colleagues began experimenting with a relatively new treatment method that’s gaining in popularity: blood flow restriction training, or BFR.
+While working at Brooke Army Medical Center phyical therapist Johnny Owens treated wounded warriors.
+They needed to improve strength in injured limbs.
+And they needed to do so without further harming vulnerable joints or soft tissue.
+So he and his colleagues began using a new treatment called blood flow restriction training.

-In this episode, Owens describes how blood flow restriction training works, shares his vision for the potential of the technique within health care, and discusses where research is ongoing.
+In this episode, Owens describes how BFR training works.
+He also shares BFRs potential within health care, and discusses ongoing research.

 Download the podcast on iTunes or listen below: